-Reconciliations, reasonableness check, cut off
+Reconciliations, reasonableness check, cut off.

-In order to assess the completeness of reported volumes, the following activities will be performed:
+In order to assess the completeness of reported volumes, the following activities will be performed: A. Reconciliation of reported totals with the underlying purchase records in the administrative systems of the organization.

-- A. Reconciliation of reported totals with the underlying purchase records in the administrative systems of the organization; - B. Check cut off points for the reporting year; - C. Reasonableness assessment on completeness of reported items, including % of sustainable received products; - D. Comparison with data in the ERP system; - E. Reasonableness of excluding the de-minimis source streams smaller than 5%; - F. Assessing the mass balance administration.
+- B. Check cut off points for the reporting year. - C. Reasonableness assessment on completeness of reported items, including % of sustainable received products. - D. Comparison with data in the ERP system. - E. Reasonableness of excluding the de-minimis source streams smaller than 5%. - F. Assessing the mass balance administration.

-Accuracy of the sustainable received volumes reported Test of detail
+Accuracy of the sustainable volumes reported

+Test of detail

-Random sampling of a number of sustainable received products in order to test whether the definition of sustainable sources is applied correctly and the volumes are registered correctly.
-It includes requesting the primary data sources, like the supplier invoices or where the volume, country of origin and the sustainable mark is presented, the audit report and if necessary the corrective action plan resulting from the audit.
+Random sampling of a few sustainable received products in order to test whether the definition of sustainable sources is applied correctly, and the volumes are registered correctly.
+It includes requesting the primary data sources, like the supplier invoices or where the volume, country of origin and the sustainable mark is presented, the audit report and if necessary, the corrective action plan resulting from the audit.

-The validity check will be performed on-site.
-In order to make the visit most meaningful, every participating organization is requested in preparation to the visit to provide information in advance.
+The validity check will be performed on-site if the member company is in The Netherlands and online if the member company is located outside of The Netherlands .
+To make the visit most meaningful, every participating organization is requested in preparation to the visit to provide information in advance.

-After the visit, every participating organization will receive a management letter with observations and areas of improvement (if applicable) in order to prepare for the next reporting period.
+After the visit, every participating organization will receive a management letter with observations and areas of improvement (if applicable) to prepare for the next reporting period.